Saranoja/AdvancedProgramming/JavaLab6/JavaLab6.2/README.txt

 GRAPH DRAWING TOOL

+*Update for the bonus part:
+I made it work, the "Format" button now draws the graph in a prettier way after detecting intersections and trying to minimize them
+Note: I have also added screenshots to illustrate the functionality

 How-to:
 1. Clicking on the canvas creates a vertex marked with a number
 2. To add an edge, simply type the corresponding numbers for its ends and click "Add edge"